-All host employers receive The Workplace Learning Guide for Employers to help them provide safe and effective learning opportunities for students attending their workplace.
+All host employers receive a copy of the Catholic Schools NSW 'Workplace Learning Guide for Employers' to help them provide safe and effective learning opportunities for students attending their workplace.
 The employer is required to ensure that all staff are aware of child protection issues and of their special responsibilities when working with school students.